cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

    simd migrate v0.40 v039_exported_state.json --chain-id <new_chain_id> --genesis-time <new_genesis_time_in_utc> > new_v040_genesis.json
    ```

-   NOTE: The migrate command takes an input genesis state and migrates it to a targeted version.
+   **Note:** The migrate command takes an input genesis state and migrates it to a targeted version.
 New `genesis-time` will
    be as mentioned in the governance proposal.

 1. Verify the SHA256 of the migrated genesis file with other valdiators to make sure there are no manual errors in the process.